Trade Federation Charter

 2. The Viceroy can award the titles of Duke and Governor with the advice and consent of the full Cabinet

 Article II.
-The Regent
+The Trade Federation Inner Circle

 A. Titles